Apollon77/ioBroker.daikin/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) Prevent crash case when no temperature was read out
+* (Apollon77) Prevent crash case when no temperature was read out (Sentry IOBROKER-DAIKIN-D, IOBROKER-DAIKIN-M)

 ### 1.3.2 (2021-06-05)
 * (Apollon77) Handle modes correctly where no temperature or humidity parameters are required